 D. Methods: The odds of subjects dying within 5 years of study enrollment were compared between subjects with serum LDL greater than or equal to 160 mg/dL and subjects with serum LDL less than 160 mg/dL.
 Using logistic regression methods with robust standard errors, we estimated the odds ratio, for which the odds of 5 year mortality for subjects with serum LDL greater than or equal to 160 mg/dL are divided by the odds of 5 year mortality for subjects with serum LDL less than 160 mg/dL.
 We also created a Wald-based 95% confidence interval for this odds ratio point estimate and tested the null hypothesis that the odds ratio was equal to 1, which is equivalent to saying that the odds of 5 year mortality are not associated with serum LDL levels.
-Results: For subjects with serum LDL greater than or equal to 160 mg/dL, the estimated odds of 5 year mortality are 0.151, and for subjects with serum LDL less than 160 mg/dL, the estimated odds of 5 year mortality are 0.205.
+Results: For subjects (618 subjects) with serum LDL greater than or equal to 160 mg/dL, the estimated odds of 5 year mortality are 0.151, and for subjects with serum LDL less than 160 mg/dL, the estimated odds of 5 year mortality are 0.205.
 From logistic regression analysis, we estimate that in the group with serum LDL greater than or equal to 160 mg/dL, the odds of 5 year mortality are 26.5% lower than those in the group with serum LDL less than 160 mg/dL, corresponding to an odds ratio point estimate of 0.735.
 A Wald-based 95% confidence interval suggests that this observation would not be unusual if in the group with serum LDL greater than or equal to 160 mg/dL, the odds of 5 year mortality were anywhere from 59.6% lower to 34.0% higher than those in the group with serum LDL less than 160 mg/dL, corresponding to an odds ratio confidence interval of 0.404 to 1.340.
 A Wald-based two-sided p value of 0.316 suggests that we cannot with high confidence reject the null hypothesis that the odds of 5 year mortality are not associated with serum LDL levels.
 The estimated odds of 5 year mortality in each serum LDL group and the point estimate for the odds ratio are identical to those presented in Problem 6 from Homework 1.
-However, the exact confidence interval of 0.373 to 1.360 for the odds ratio from Homework 1, Problem 6, is wider than the Wald-based confidence interval of 0.404 to 1.340 for the odds ratio presented in this homework.
+However, the exact confidence interval of 0.373 to 1.360 for the odds ratio from Homework 1, Problem 6, is wider than the Wald-based confidence interval of 0.404 to 1.340 for the odds ratio (The same with the Woolf CI) presented in this homework.
 Also, the Fisher’s exact p value of 0.396 from Homework 1, Problem 6 is larger than the Wald-based p value of 0.316 calculated for this homework.
+(You need to discuss more about different p-values and their similarities and differences as in the key)

+Grade: 7/10.
+Extended discuss about different p-values is needed.
+Do not use robust option for saturated model.